dkniffin/webtrees-svgtree/README.md

 To Do
 ===========
 * Smash some bugs
-* Add javascript to make it pannable (and zoomable?)
 * URL options
 ** genup - # of generations to render upward
 ** gendown - # of generations to render downward